 - Door and window sensors that sound the alarm if a door or window is opened when the alarm is set

 - Motion detectors that trigger the alarm if the sensor detects motion in a designated area

 - Glass break sensors that measure the decibel level or vibration of breaking glass, which in turn sets off the burglar alarm

-Environmental damage and medical emergencies can also put your home and family at risk, making safety sensors a must.
+Environmental damage and personal emergencies can also put your home and family at risk, making safety sensors a must.
 Some of the most important ones include: